-Back when we were still regularly updating Colony Drop, I wrote an irregular column called History’s Greatest Disciple that served as an excuse to dig up and talk about books and magazines of the ‘80s and ‘90s.
-Along with garnering some fascinating comments from older fans (seriously, the comments are a much more interesting read than the actual articles) and partially inspiring me to launch Zimmerit, it became popular enough that I had people offering to send me things to feature.
+Back when we still updated Colony Drop, I wrote an irregular column called History’s Greatest Disciple that served as an excuse to dig up old books and magazines of the ‘80s and ‘90s.
+Along with garnering some fascinating comments from older fans (seriously, the comments were a much more interesting read than the actual articles) and inspiring me to launch Zimmerit, it became popular enough that I had people offering to send me things to feature.
 One of the things sent my way was a copy of Robotech UK.

 It’s difficult to talk about Robotech fanzines and not mention Protoculture Addicts, the creation of a group of college students from Quebec.
-Faced with litigation from Harmony Gold (see? they were dicks even back in the ’80s), Protoculture Addicts soon went “official.”
-Ten issues later, it turned into a general anime magazine and went on to be the longest running North American anime magazine.
+Faced with litigation from Harmony Gold (see? they were pgnacious even back in the ’80s), Protoculture Addicts soon went “official.”
+Ten issues later, it turned into a general anime magazine and went on to be the longest-running North American anime magazine.
 Acquired by Anime News Network in 2005, the last issue was published in 2008.

 If you’re curious, the first ten issues are available as a PDF via DriveThruRPG.